Christian Walker Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.68 team ERA that ranks first among all league pitching staffs.
+- The Braves have a 3.78 team ERA that ranks third among all MLB pitching staffs.

-- The Braves give up the third-fewest home runs in baseball (96 total, one per game).
+- The Braves allow the third-fewest home runs in baseball (99 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.